Cold Cold World Ozone

 the underside of the top also has a length of webbing and a clip, intended to hold a climbing rope, which can be hidden away when not in use.
 I have found this webbing/clip does a nice job holding a camelbak. though there is no hydration sleeve or opening, the tube comes out the top of the pack.

-the pack is made by a small company that is very willing to customize; the photo above has two red exterior webbing strips on either side of the pack; that's a customization I asked for. the haul loop, pictured below, is very secure - you could easily haul this one, chock full, and expect that loop to hold easily.
+the pack is made by a small company that is very willing to customize; the photo above has two red exterior webbing strips on either side of the pack; that's a customization I asked for. the haul loop is very secure - you could easily haul this one, chock full, and expect that loop to hold easily.

 i have not yet used the bag in winter conditions, but i have hiked around with it a lot. it's made of nylon that's much thicker than most backpacks. stitching and quality are outstanding - nothing loose, nothing frayed. it's built like a tank and should last a long time.

 this pack doesn't have lots of 'features' like multiple zippered compartments, lots of exterior straps or anchor points, water bottle pockets, hydration sleeve/ports, etc. other packs this size often have a weight-bearing waist belt and a frame sheet, mesh back and shoulder straps that 'breathe,' and this does not.